 - if the child is allergic to latex rubber.

 Your child can still receive a vaccine if he or she has a minor cold.
 In the case of a more severe illness with a fever or any type of infection, wait until the child gets better before receiving this vaccine.

-Before your child receives this vaccine, tell the doctor if your child has recently had a fever.
-Also tell the doctor if anyone living with or caring for the child has cancer or a weak immune system, or is receiving treatments that can weaken the immune system (such as radiation, chemotherapy, or steroids).
+Tell the doctor if anyone living with or caring for the child has cancer or a weak immune system, or is receiving radiation/chemotherapy or using steroids.